The Chapel of the Cross provides multiple opportunities for youth to live the Baptismal Covenant. With God’s help, I will:

 Children in the 3rd grade and older who do not participate in choir are invited to serve as assistants in the Children’s Chapel Program.

 This choir is open to all young people beginning in the third grade and ending with high school graduation.
 The Junior Choir sings for all 9:00 a.m.
 Sunday Eucharists and on other occasions throughout the year such as Ash Wednesday and Christmas Eve.
-Rehearsals are held on Wednesday afternoons from 4:00-5:15, and thirty minutes before services.
+Rehearsals are held on Wednesday from 6:00 to 7:00 pm, and thirty minutes before services.

 Young people who enjoy reading aloud are invited to serve as lectors during 9:00 AM Sunday services.
 Training is provided.
 Lectors serve in rotation, about once every 6-8 weeks.

 This group of high school youth works with the Youth Minister and Parent Council to enhance programs.

 Service and Outreach Projects are open to youth throughout the year.
 Many – including mission trips, cooking at SECU House and packing emergency food packets for Stop Hunger Now – are eligible for Service Learning Hours in the public schools.
 Others – like volunteering in Children’s Chapel, teaching in church school or Vacation Church Camp and caroling to homebound parishioners – offer learning and leadership opportunities within our parish family.